Towards Mitigating Architecture Overfitting on Distilled Datasets: Introduction

-In the dataset distillation framework, the small training set, which is also called the \textit{distilled dataset}, is learned by using a neural network (i.e., training network) to extract the most important information from the original training set.
-Existing data distillation methods are based on various techniques, including meta-learning~\citep{wang2018dataset, bohdal2020flexible, sucholutsky2021soft, nguyen2021dataset, zhou2022dataset} and data matching~\citep{zhao2020dataset,cazenavette2022dataset, cui2022scaling, wang2022cafe, zhao2023dataset}.
-These methods are then evaluated by the test accuracy of another neural network (i.e., test network) trained on the distilled dataset.
 Despite efficiency, dataset distillation methods generally suffer from \textit{architecture overfitting} \citep{zhao2021dataset, zhao2023dataset, nguyen2021dataset, zhou2022dataset, cazenavette2022dataset}.
-That is, the performance of the test network on the distilled dataset degrades significantly when it has a different network architecture from the training network.
+That is, the performance of the test network trained on the distilled dataset degrades significantly when it has a different network architecture from the training network.
 Moreover, the performance deteriorates further when there is a larger difference between the training and test networks in terms of depth and topological structure.
-Due to high computational complexity and optimization challenges in dataset distillation, the training networks are usually shallow networks, such as 3-layer convolutional neural networks (CNN) \citep{cazenavette2022dataset, zhou2022dataset}.
-However, such shallow networks lack representation power in practical applications.
-In addition, deep networks have shown stronger representation power in many tasks \citep{he2016deep, dosovitskiy2020image}.
-Therefore, we believe a deeper network has the potential for better performance when trained on distilled datasets.
+Specifically, due to high computational complexity and optimization challenges in dataset distillation, the training networks are usually shallow networks, such as 3-layer convolutional neural networks (CNN) as used in \citet{cazenavette2022dataset, zhou2022dataset}.
+However, such shallow networks are rarely employed in practical applications due to their limited representation power.
+Consequently, we posit that the architecture overfitting seriously undermines the practicality of distilled datasets in real-world scenarios.

-Note that, our analysis indicates that the performance gap between different network architectures is larger in the case of training on the distilled dataset than in the case of training on the subset of the original training set.
-In addition,compared with methods compressing the training set by subset selection, dataset distillation achieves better performance when using the same amount of training instances and is thus more popular in downstream applications \citep{zhao2021dataset, zhao2023dataset, goetz2020federated}.
-Therefore, we focus on dataset distillation, in which the effectiveness of the proposed method can be better revealed.
+Our analysis in this work indicates that the performance gap between different network architectures is larger in the case of training on the distilled dataset than in the case of training on the subset of the original training set.
+In addition, compared with methods compressing the training set by subset selection, dataset distillation achieves better performance when using the same amount of training instances and is thus more popular in downstream applications \citep{zhao2021dataset, zhao2023dataset, goetz2020federated}.
+Therefore, we mainly focus on dataset distillation, in which the effectiveness of the proposed method can be better revealed.